Skip to main content

 What is mold?

-Molds are fungi: simple, microscopic organisms, present virtually everywhere, indoors and outdoors.
-They can grow on virtually any substance, providing moisture is present.
-There are molds that can grow on wood, paper, carpet and foods.
-Molds are needed to break down dead material and recycle nutrients in the environment.
+Molds are fungi—simple, microscopic organisms that can be found everywhere They can grow on most substances when moisture is present, including wood, paper, carpet and foods.
 Mold growth on surfaces can often be seen in the form of discoloration, frequently green, gray, brown, or black, but also white and other colors.
 Molds release countless tiny, lightweight spores, which travel through the air.
+Molds are needed to break down dead material and recycle nutrients in the environment.

-The vast majority of people are exposed to small amounts of mold or their spores on a daily basis without evident harm.
+The vast majority of people are exposed to small amounts of mold or spores daily without evident harm.
 However, mold growth inside a room is an unsanitary condition that may present potential health risks to any occupants.
 Therefore, it is always best to identify and correct high moisture conditions quickly before mold grows and possible health problems develop.

 How am I exposed to indoor mold?